randomPoison/randomPoison.github.io/_drafts/returning-self.md

 }
 ```

-This allows us to compare the two primary ways that people implement method chaining: Returning `Self`, and returning `&mut Self`.
-We also look at two ways of consuming the value: By ref and by value.
+We have a struct `Foo` with some minimal internal state that we can mutate. `Foo` defines two methods for performing mutation: `chain_move`, which takes and returns `self`, and `chain_ref`, which takes and returns `&mut self`.
+This allows us to compare the two primary ways that people implement method chaining.
+We also define two functions for consuming the final value: `consume_move` and `consume_ref`, which take ownership of the value or borrow it, respectively.
 As we'll see, the way the final object will be consumed often interacts differently with the different chaining methods.

+In the examples, I will also sometimes use an imaginary method `chain` to demonstrate an idealized way of performing method chainging that isn't actually possible in Rust.

 Let's now take a look at each of the use cases we would like to support, and see how they work with each of the method chaining approaches.